-After driving in these areas, checks must be made and other measures implemented,
+After driving in these areas, checks must be made and other measures implemented, including cleaning away loose material, such as soil and gravel, or washing vehicles before any further driving in the airside area.

 Each operator that carries out assignments in specific areas must establish procedures for driving in such areas.